 It’s your choice how you organize and clump the footage.
 You can also provide us with information to put on a chapter card at the beginning of the chapter.
 So, for example, if you were to click on the first example above, “Our trip to Yosemite”, you would then see a card with your choice of identifying information.
 For example – “Bob, Carol, Ted and Alice, June 1967, we stayed at Yosemite Lodge and climbed Half Dome.”
 (I’ve taken some liberty with the chapter card text but I think you get my drift.)
 You can also request that we put music with each chapter or section; our choice or yours or we can provide you with an authentic sounding projector soundtrack.

 Once you get these edit requests back to us, we author the DVD for you with all this additional information on it.
-We also provide you with the converted miniDV tapes.
+We also provide you with the hard drive as a high quality backup.
 We hope you’ll get an additional copy of your DVD to archive but should you decide at a later date to have a different type of presentation built using some of the converted footage clips, you’ll have them in a fairly uncompressed format without having to re-convert the old 8mm film again.
-The miniDV digital tape is a good source for the backup storage of this data and should your 8mm film be degrading, you’ll have the footage on a new high grade DV copy.
+The hard drive is a good source for the backup storage of this data and should your 8mm film be degrading, you’ll have the footage already captured.

 Please feel free to call (281-381-9550) or email us about helping you transfer your own film.